 The Sandisk Extreme is the most popular microSD card and has the best compatibility with any card we’ve tested.
 These cards work great in all DJI devices and in the various models of GoPro Action Cams.

 Lexar is back on the scene.
 After this brand switched owners there were some quality control issues I was concerned about, so I stopped recommending their cards for a while.
 Today most of the problems have been addressed and the latest Lexar cards have been performing very well.

 Samsung EVO Plus 128GB, or 256GB

 Samsung still makes some of the best microSD cards.
 They are very popular with smartphones and tablets, and they are back making regular SD cards now too.
 Their microSD cards are still some of the best-performing and most reliable memory cards out there.

-The 64GB variant of the Samsung U3 cards has been discontinued.
-They are now only making 64GB cards with U1.
+The 64GB variant is only U1 so start with 128GB.
 You need U3 cards for video in the Air 2s, so if you want this card you won’t be able to safely use a 64GB version, or you shouldn’t anyway.

 DJI Air 2S Pro Memory Card Speed Chart

 I tested each card in the Mavic 2 Pro by shooting a series of burst photos to see which cleared the buffer the fastest.
 This is a list of how each card generally performed with the Mavic 2.
 I know the Air 2S is a little different but generally, a lot of the DNA of the different drones is likely similar and will likely show the same characteristics with certain types of flash.

 |Samsung Pro+ 64GB U3||97.72 MB/s||87.23 MB/s||😀|

 |Samsung Evo Select 64GB U3||98.88 MB/s||70.52 MB/s||🙂|